 |2 years master program||120 ECTS credit points|

-For example, you did 4 years bachelor in your country then generally your 4 years bachelor’s degree will be equivalent to (4 x 60) 240 ECTS credit points.
+For example, if you completed 4 years of bachelor’s in your country then generally your 4 years bachelor’s degree will be equivalent to (4 x 60) 240 ECTS credit points.
 If you want to take admission to TU Berlin and their admission requirement is 180 ECTS credit points then you are eligible because you already have 240 ECTS credit points.

 Aa per ECTS credit system:

 30 study hours (=) 1 ECTS credit point

 So utilize this main formula to calculate specific ECTS credits points.

 Lecture hours per week * No. of weeks per semester +

 Self study hours per week x Number of weeks per semester = Grand total / 30 hrs

 We can use an example for better understanding.
 Suppose George wants to calculate ECTS credit point for one subject ‘Marketing’.
 According to his university rules, a typical 3 credit hour marketing course is delivered in 48 teaching hours that include lectures, examinations, assignments, seminars, and research projects.

 He attends the marketing course lectures 3 hours per week in a semester and also spends 3-hours per week as a self-study.
 Here one semester is roughly equal to 16-weeks.
 Now, if we use this data in the above-mentioned formula then the result will look like this.

 3 x 16 + 3 x 16 = 96 / 30 = 3.2 CP, approximately 3 ECTS credit points for Marketing subject.

-You can calculate ECTS credit points for all the subjects of a module in a similar way and then make a sum.
-Like, if George studied 19 mathematical subjects in a four-year bachelor and each subject has 3.2 CP then total ECTS credit points will be (3.2 x 19 = 60.8 CP) approximately 60.
+You can calculate ECTS credit points for all the subjects of a module in a similar way and then make a sum of all points.
+For example, if George studied 19 mathematical subjects in a four-year bachelor program and each subject has 3.2 CP then total ECTS credit points will be (3.2 x 19 = 60.8 CP) approximately 60.

 Which countries accept ECTS credits?

 The following top countries are using and accepting the ECTS credit point system.

 We have a separate article on this topic.
 So please read that to convert your non-German grades into German grades.
 [Link]